argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/xalt.md

 - An XALT link record containing information about the build is created

 When XALT is enabled during application executions:
-- An xalt start run record containing information about the execution is created; some link data is also included if the executable was built with xalt
+- An XALT start run record containing information about the execution is created; some link data is also included if the executable was built with XALT
 - If the execution exits normally, an XALT end run record containing information about the end of the process is created; if the process exits abnormally no end run record is created
 - For MPI jobs, XALT run records are produced only for rank 0